karakalo/lumen/doc/narrative-sgi_simple.markdown

 This is a non-standard attribute specific to the GNAT compiler, and is not to be used in polite society.
 Normal Lumen apps would use the standard `Access` attribute, and would declare their callbacks at the library level, meaning in a package.
-I used the non-standard attribute here to avoid having a separate package just for the one lone callback, so just for simplicity's and expediency's sake.
+We used the non-standard attribute here to avoid having a separate package just for the one lone callback, so just for simplicity's and expediency's sake.